antojoy23/moviefinder/README.md

 In addition to viewing the details, filters such as year range, title types are provided.

-This project is created using ReactJS and ExpressJS
+This project is created using,\
+Frontend/Client - ReactJS, Styled components\
+Backend/Server - ExpressJS

 ## Prerequisites
 Node version : `node >= 12.22`